WANG-Ruipeng/jekflix-template/_posts/2023-11-30-ring-fit-adventure-analysis.md

 (Mini-games are super interesting!)

-Perhaps due to its novelty as a fitness-plus-RPG game, the RPG elements of "Ring Fit Adventure" are classic yet artfully adapted to the game's overall tone.
+Perhaps due to its novelty as a fitness-plus-RPG game, the RPG elements of "Ring Fit Adventure" remained classic, while the graphic design was adapted to the game's overall theme which is centered around fitness.
 Classic RPG equipment becomes exercise gear enhancing attack and defense, while food items are replaced with healthy vegetable and fruit juices.
 The player's skills become fitness moves.

 This artistic approach is often overlooked in other exercise games, yet it plays a significant role in creating an engaging fitness atmosphere.
 It motivates players to move and exercise.

 ![Untitled](https://medias.wangruipeng.com/RingFitAdv6.png)

-(For better immersion, Nintendo replace traditional RPG elements like potions with smoothie, a healthier choice.)
+(For better immersion, Nintendo replaced traditional RPG elements like potions with smoothie, a healthier choice.)

-Beyond in-game growth, "Ring Fit Adventure" also encourages players to notice physical changes in themselves, promoting healthy eating and a sense of achievement.
-Social media posts from players, sharing their weight loss and fitness improvements, extend this sense of growth beyond the game.
+Beyond in-game growth, "Ring Fit Adventure" also encourages players to notice physical changes in themselves, promoting healthy diet and a sense of achievement.
+Social media posts from players, sharing their weight loss and fitness improvements, bringing this sense of growth outside the game.
 We can conclude that "Ring Fit Adventure" players achieves real growth and transformation both in-game and out, thanks to its system design and positive guidance.

 ![Untitled](https://medias.wangruipeng.com/RingFitAdv7.png)